White Rock Christian Academy: Programs

-WRCA has a history of athletic excellence.
-Competing against larger schools, athletes have won several Fraser Valley and Provincial Championships in Basketball, Volleyball and Track and Field.
+Competing against larger schools, WRCA athletes have won several Fraser Valley and Provincial Championships in Basketball, Volleyball and Track and Field.
 The boys basketball program has produced 5-time Senior Provincial Champions, 6-time Senior Fraser Valley Champions, 12-time Surrey RCMP Tournament Champions, Junior Provincial Champions, and 2-time Junior Fraser Valley Champions.
 The girls volleyball program has produced 5-time Senior Provincial Champions, 12-time Senior Fraser Valley Champions, and Grade 8 Surrey Champions.
+In 2016, the WRCA Senior Girls Volleyball team won the 'A' Provincial Championship.

-The Cross country program has produced 6-time Fraser Valley Champions and 2013 BCCSSAA Champions.
+The Cross country program has produced 6-time Fraser Valley Champions and 2 BCCSSAA Championship wins, one in 2013 and another more recently in 2022.
 The Track and Field program have produced 10-time Individual Provincial Champions, 2014 and 2022 Surrey Champions and 2022 South Frasers Champions.
-In 2016, the WRCA Senior Girls Volleyball team won the 'A' Provincial Championship.